 By DeVry University

-As the coronavirus, or COVID-19, continues to impact our daily lives, many of us are trying to find balance in a new routine.
-While working or studying from home in the midst of school and childcare cancellations might seem tricky at first, we’ve rounded up some ideas to help make things easier.
-Read on for a list of activities to keep kids busy while you work or study:
+If you’re a busy parent, you’re always looking for innovative ways to find balance in your routine.
+Whether you're working or studying from home, we’ve rounded up some ideas to help make things easier.
+Read on for a list of activities to keep kids busy, learning and entertained while you work or study:

 Create a fort using blankets, coffee tables, couches, boxes or whatever you've got in your home.
 Then grab a few pillows, books, toys and a flashlight to create an epic hideaway.

-Being stuck at home doesn't mean that you can’t help others.
-Having a little downtime can give kids the opportunity to sift through their toy bins, closets and games and gather up anything they've outgrown or no longer use.
-Once you're out and about again, make dropping off your donations one of your first family activities.
+Give kids the opportunity to help others by sifting through their toy bins, closets and games and gather up anything they've outgrown or no longer use.
+Next time you're out and about, make dropping off your donations a family activity.

 Journaling can be a great way for kids to express their thoughts and feelings.
 Have them spend 10-15 minutes a day writing or doodling.
 They can keep it private, or share and discuss it with you.